-Since retiring in 2016, following four decades as a school administrator, time and my camera offer me infinite opportunities to channel my creativity and passion to make images that bring me joy, beauty, and a sense of wonder.
+Since retiring as a school administrator in 2016, time and my camera offer me infinite opportunities to channel my creativity and passion to make images that bring me joy, beauty, and a sense of wonder.
 I have always had a voracious appetite to figuratively wrap my arms around most anything I see.
 The camera helps me do this.
 I want to understand what makes things tick and the science behind their being.
-Taking photographs on a second-grade trip to the Bronx Zoo was my first experience behind the camera melding together my burgeoning curiosity and interests.

-For as long as I can remember, a particular draw for me has been the captivating and unpredictable movement of water.
-It inspired three of my major collections, Nor’eastern Dinghies, Sea Sculptures, and Glass, Liquid, and Ice Capades.
+A particular draw for me has been the captivating and unpredictable movement of water.
+It inspired three of my major collections: Nor’eastern Dinghies, Sea Sculptures, and Glass, Liquid, and Ice Capades.
 Portraiture, travel, and macro photography inspire much of my other work.
 Each type of photography feeds my need to explore, experiment, and learn.